Baik Tae-ung

-Baik Tae-Ung (born 1962) is Professor of Law at the University of Hawaii at Manoa William S. Richardson School of Law in Honolulu, Hawaii.
+Baik Tae-Ung (born 1963) is a Professor of Law at the University of Hawaii at Manoa William S. Richardson School of Law in Honolulu, Hawaii.
 He is Director of the Center for Korean Studies at the University of Hawaii at Manoa.
 A leading academic authority on transitional justice, social movement, and human rights in Asia, he specializes in international human rights law, comparative law, and Korean law.
 Baik is a well-known former South Korean prisoner of conscience.